-I am not suggesting that because we all struggle with prejudice, we all inevitably get caught up in holocausts and genocides.
+I don’t suggest that because we all struggle with prejudice, we all inevitably get caught up in holocausts and genocides.
 That’s certainly not true.

-I am suggesting that if we fail to realize that we all wear glasses and that all of us have some type of lens distortion to a greater or lesser degree, we will fail to address our own personal prejudice.
+But I do suggest that if we fail to realize that we all wear “glasses” and that all of us have some type of lens distortion, we fail to address our own personal prejudice.

-I am also suggesting that when prejudice, especially prejudice against other people, goes unchecked, it can lead to oppression, including various forms of racism and psychological and physical violence.
+I also suggest that when prejudice, especially prejudice against other people, goes unchecked, it can lead to oppression.
+This includes various forms of racism and psychological and physical violence.

 What is the Solution

 But there is a solution to the problem of prejudice.
 I am going to call the solution the “Prejudice- Reduction Plan”.
-I believe that we can greatly reduce or even eliminate the most dangerous kinds of prejudice: namely, prejudice against other people that leads to physical and psychological violence.
+We can greatly reduce or even eliminate the most dangerous kinds of prejudice.
 Following some sort of Prejudice-Reduction Plan is a great place to embark on this type of journey.

 My Prejudice-Reduction Plan has six main parts:

-One: Recognize that no matter how intelligent, moral, Christian, religious, or scientifically literate you are, you still struggle with some prejudice (or perhaps a lot of prejudice) because every human being does.
+One: Recognize that no matter how intelligent, moral, Christian, religious, or scientifically literate you are, you still struggle with some prejudice.
+Every human being does.

 Two: Realize that your prejudice never appears like prejudice to you.
-Prejudice always masquerades as good common sense or careful thinking or prudent self-protection or wise national security measures or submitting to authority or something like this.
+Prejudice always masquerades as good common sense or careful thinking or prudent self-protection.
+Or it looks like wise national security measures or submitting to authority or something like this.

 Three: Be aware that prejudice can creep into and distort the practice of any good religion, or politics, or philosophy.
-Because of this, there is no institution—like a church or a family or a school—that is automatically free of prejudice.
-We don’t need to live in fear of prejudice, but we do need to weigh ideas critically in all the institutions and groups to which we belong.
+Because of this, there is no institution, church, or family that is automatically free of prejudice.
+We don’t need to live in fear of prejudice.
+But we do need to weigh ideas critically in all the institutions and groups to which we belong.